Skip to navigation Skip to content

 Example 1:

-John (46 years of age) lodged a claim for DSP noting diagnosis of schizophrenia.
+John (46 years of age) lodged a claim for DSP noting a diagnosis of schizophrenia.
 John's psychiatrist has documented that John finds discussing their condition distressing, experiences delusions and is often florid with irrational decision making.

 Rationale: John has provided a current psychiatrist report confirming diagnosis of schizophrenia, history of current and previous treatment as well the current functional impacts experienced by John.
 John's psychiatrist also indicates that despite reasonable treatment John is unlikely to see a significant improvement of his condition.